Friedrichstraße: Overview

 As central Berlin's traditional shopping street, Friedrichstraße is three blocks east of the parallel Wilhelmstraße, the historic heart of the old government quarter (Regierungsviertel) until 1945.
+Over the Weidendammer Bridge Friedrichstraße crosses the Spree to the north.

+1865 to 1867 was built Friedrichstadt-Palast at Friedrichstraße.
+In 1910, Admiralspalast opened at Friedrichstraße as theatre.

 Friedrichstraße was badly damaged during World War II and only partly rebuilt during the division of Berlin.
 The section in West Berlin was partly rebuilt as a residential street; in the late 1960s, the remains of the former Belle-Alliance-Platz at the end of the Friedrichstraße, renamed Mehringplatz, were completely demolished and replaced with a concrete housing and office development designed by Hans Scharoun.
 Despite its central location, this area remains relatively poor.

 In the East Berlin section, plans were put into place to widen the street to four lanes as was done to the Leipziger Straße; the Hotel Unter den Linden (demolished 2006) and the original Lindencorso (demolished 1991) were the only structures built during this time with the wider profile of the street in mind.
 The Grand Hotel Berlin, East Germany's top 5-star hotel, was built across from the Hotel Unter den Linden in 1987.
 Further plans were drawn up for a rebuilding of the street, and construction was well underway at the time of German reunification in 1990, when the East German Plattenbau-based construction was stopped and subsequently demolished; only a few buildings that were already complete and occupied were spared.
 The completed Berlin Casino building located at the corner of Leipziger Straße was torn down in 1994.